malcolmbarrett/epibookclub/README.md

 saveRDS(rt[, "status_id"], file.path("data", "search-ids.rds"))
 ```

-From there, it’s easy to plot the number of tweets about SER over time.
+From there, it’s easy to plot the number of tweets about the Epi book
+club over time.

 ``` r
 library(tidyverse)